btcnyc/classes/docs/topics/vibe-coding-101/00-getting-started/lesson.md

 **Common friction points:**

 1. GitHub account creation — verification puzzles can be frustrating
-2. Understanding when to make a new Issue vs continuing in same codespace
+2. Understanding when to make a new Issue vs continuing in same Codespace
 3. Remembering to commit and push after making changes
+4. "Too many codespaces" error — walk students through [github.com/codespaces](https://github.com/codespaces) to delete old ones
+5. Codespace getting out of sync — always create a new Issue to get a fresh Codespace with latest code

 **Prompting tips to share:**